jbates888/Blockchain-TODO-List/README.md

 3. Find a working faucet and add funds to your account
 4. Enter the first task and the amount of ETH to lock
 5. Add the rest of your tasks
-6. As you complte your taks mark them as done
+6. As you complete your tasks, mark them as done
-7. Once every task is complete you can press the finish button and get your funds
+7. Once every task is complete you can press the finish button and get your funds back
+8. To make a new list you must lock funds again

 # Technology used